PARENTS & STUDENTS

 The Lawrence Hall of Science has partnered with the California STEM Learning Network to create a toolkit that will help educators, parents, students, community partners, and business leaders alike participate in the development of their school district’s Local Control and Accountability Plan (LCAP).
 Part of a new process, LCAPs require all school districts to involve their community as they develop and publicly report on their annual program priorities and budget plans.
 We feel it is more important than ever that local stakeholders get involved, to ensure that districts prioritize and support strong science and STEM education.
 We encourage you to read and utilize the toolkit resources to help you become a powerful advocate for science and STEM education in your community.

 For more information on parent and community advocacy, contact Vanessa Lujan.

 Things You Can Do

-Learning in camps, classes, afterschool programs, museums, and at home can provide opportunities for your child to engage deeply in important science and engineering practices, doing what scientists and engineers do.
+Learning in camps, classes, afterschool programs, museums, and at home can provide opportunities for your child to engage deeply in important science and engineering practices—by doing what scientists and engineers do.
 Outside of school, there is time to complete a full experiment, and to discuss and debate evidence in detail.
 Children can choose opportunities that directly connect with their interests and questions, allowing for an authentic practice of science and fostering a level of interest that can boost their persistence and success in school.
-The Hall has several resources and programs that are designed to help you and your child engage with science and engineering practices outside of school.
+The Hall offers several resources and programs designed to help you and your child engage with science and engineering practices outside of school.

 Camps and Classes

-If you are in the San Francisco Bay Area, sign up your child for a camp or class at the Lawrence Hall of Science.
+If you live in the San Francisco Bay Area, sign up your child for a camp or class at the Lawrence Hall of Science.
 Our camps and classes provide opportunities for children to experience some of the scientific practices and content included in NGSS in a fun, informal, and engaging setting.